step-security/github-actions-goat/CompromisedDependency.md

     <img src="https://raw.githubusercontent.com/step-security/supply-chain-goat/main/images/InsightsLink.png" alt="Link to security insights" width="800">

 6. Click on the link.
 You should see outbound traffic correlated with the npm dependencies.
 StepSecurity contains a test dependency `stepsecuritynodetest` that makes an outbound call as a preinstall step to simulate a malicious outbound call.
-Users can then update the recommended policy as per as their need to block other outbound calls.
+You can update the workflow using the recommended policy to block other outbound calls.

 7. Update the `npm.yml` workflow with the recommended policy from the link.
 The first step should now look like this.
-From now on, outbound traffic will be restricted to only these domains for this workflow.
+From now on, outbound traffic will be restricted to only these endpoints for this workflow.

     ```yaml
     - uses: step-security/harden-runner@v1